IBM Cloud Docs

 For future reference, the "id" in response is used as DNSZONE_ID

-Getting a DNS zone
+Get a DNS zone with the API

 Use the following command to get an existing zone.